umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Environments/index.md

 Both the Development and the Staging environments are protected with **basic authentication**.
 This means that you have to log in to see the frontend of these environments.
 Alternatively, you can [whitelist IP's](../../Set-up/project-settings/#manage-ip-whitelist) to allow access to the environments.

 :::note
-Note when on a starter plan you do not have the option to whitelist IP's to allow access to the development environment.
+Note when on a Starter plan you do not have the option to whitelist IP's to allow access to the Development environment.
 :::

 The final environment is the *Live* environment.
 This is your live site - the site that's visible to the public.
 When you are in trial mode the Live environment will be protected by basic authentication - this will, of course, be removed, as soon as you set up a subscription for the project.